alberttheprince/rpemotes-reborn/README.md

 # Credits 🤝

-**All** custom animations and props were added with permissions from the creators and does **not** contain any paid or leaked work.
+**All** custom animations and props were added with permission from the creators.

-All animation creators have **_specifically_** asked that their content remains free and that the RPEmotes team and community do not try to profit from them, claim them as their own or reupload them anywhere else but TayMcKenzieNZ's GitHub unless express permission has been arranged and granted by their respective creators, therefore you may not extract the animations and props or use them for your own menus unless written permission has been granted to you by the creators.
+All animation creators have ***specifically*** asked that their content remains free and that the RPEmotes team and community do not try to profit from them, claim them as their own, or reupload them anywhere else.

-A huge thank you to the following people for their amazing contributions made to the menu 🫶🏻 :

 **A huge the following people for their amazing contributions to the menu:**
 - the community for using RP Emotes!
 - [DerDevHD](https://forum.cfx.re/t/fixed-remove-prop-after-scenario-animation/5002332/8) for the insight on deleting scenario props.
 - [Kibook](https://github.com/kibook) for the addition of the Animal Emotes sub menu
 - [AvaN0x](https://github.com/AvaN0x) for reformatting and assisting with code, additional features, and figuring out shared particle effects
 - [Mads](https://github.com/MadsLeander) for joining the team as Co-Developer
 - [Mathu_lmn](https://github.com/Mathu-lmn) for joining the team as Co-Developer
 - [Tigerle](https://forum.cfx.re/u/tigerle_studios) for providing the additional code required to make Shared Emotes work to its full extent
 - [SMGMissy](https://forum.cfx.re/u/smgmissy/) for assisting with custom pride flags and how to stream them
 - [MissSnowie](https://www.gta5-mods.com/users/MissySnowie) for the Explicit Usage Rights Agreement to add free custom animations either publicly available or on their discord and for the motivational and overall moral support